pagadesantosh/all_about_front_end/problem_solving_coding/problem_solving/others/JS Problem Solving.md

 <strong>Approach Taken:</strong>

 1. write a fibonacci function which will be our example for memoization
-2. fiboannci using recursion is simple, one condition checks if n<=1 then return n
+2. fibonacci using recursion is simple, one condition checks if n<=1 then return n
 3. in other scenarios it would return fib(n-1)+fib(n-2)
 4. Memoization function requires cache object and a key
 5. generate a key based on the number (ex: 12)
 6. if cache[key]!==undefined then cache[key]= result and return the result
-7. result is fib function which takes args
+7. result is fib function which takes args (ex: const result = func(...args))
+8. cache[key] = result and return result

 ```js
 const memoize = (func) => {